kirkalicious/nodejs.dev/src/documentation/0028-npx/index.md

                 ||     ||
 ```

-if you have the `cowsay` command globally installed from npm previously.
-Otherwise you'll get an error when you try to run the command.
+If you don't have `cowsay` installed globally, you'll get an error when you try to run the command.

 `npx` allows you to run that npm command without having it installed locally: